agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   xuance.tensorflow.policies.categorical_mal.ActorNet.call(x)

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: The logits for the policy.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.tensorflow.policies.categorical_mal.CriticNet(state_dim, n_agents, hidden_sizes,  normalize, initialize, activation, device)

+  The critic network that is used to evaluate the states or state-action pairs.

   :param state_dim: The dimension of the state varibale.
   :type state_dim: int